 Threat actors exploit the trust people place in high-profile figures, using AI to generate realistic images or videos that promote offers, giveaways, or other enticements.
 These posts often include instructions to click a link or engage directly with the fake executive via direct message, manipulating victims into taking actions that compromise their security.

-Below is an example of a fake executive account impersonating the CEO of a global financial institution.
+Following is an example of a fake executive account impersonating the CEO of a global financial institution.
 The profile contains a professional photo and “about” information that is a near exact description of the executive.

 The most critical components of executive impersonation attacks are the posts.
 If the intent of the actor is ultimately to communicate with the victim, any comments will be replied to either by AI or the actor themselves.
-By replying to the comment, the account is further legitimized and the user will then be encouraged to engage in direct messages.
+By replying to the comment, the account is further legitimized, and the user will then be encouraged to engage in direct messages.

-Executive Impersonation by Industry
+Executive impersonation by industry

-Executive impersonation pages will look different depending on the industry that is targeted.
-For instance, attacks on financial institutions will focus on stealing credit card information, account data, or taking money directly from your account.
-Retail is a prime target for counterfeit, as threat actors recognize that consumers increasingly research brands and product lines through the lens of influencers on social platforms.
+Executive impersonation pages will look different depending on the industry targeted.
+For instance, attacks on financial institutions focus on stealing credit card information, account data, or taking money directly from your account.
+Retail is a prime target for counterfeit, as threat actors recognize consumers increasingly research brands and product lines through the lens of influencers on social platforms.
 Other popular industries targeted include cryptocurrency, computer software, and ecommerce.

 Security teams need to track whether executives maintain an active social presence while simultaneously monitoring for impersonation attempts.
 Certain scenarios create opportunities for bad actors, often without the executive or brand realizing it: